 - Our afternoon classroom session will focus on editing, workflow, and post-production followed by a critique of your Colorado images.

-- A sunset shoot, weather permitting, will be followed by dinner.
+- A sunset shoot, weather permitting, will follow an early dinner.

 - Today we will take an all-day jeep excursion.
-Going on the Million Dollar Highway through Ironton Park on the way up the side of Red Mountain through Corkscrew Gulch.
-Here we’ll celebrate the morning views of the backside of the Red Mountains.
+Going on the Million Dollar Highway through Ironton Park we’ll head up the side of Red Mountain through Corkscrew Gulch.
+Here we’ll celebrate the sunrise with amazing views of the backside of the Red Mountains.

-- Then we’ll continue our journey up in elevation as we climb to the top of Hurricane Pass where we’ll capture 360-degree images and views of Lake Como.
+- Then we’ll continue our journey up in elevation as we climb to the top of Hurricane Pass where we’ll capture 360-degree views of the surrounding mountains and Lake Como.

-- Then we will travel over to California Pass and down the gulch into the National Historic District ghost town of Animas Forks (a mere 11,000′).
+- We’ll head over California Pass down the gulch into the National Historic District ghost town of Animas Forks (a mere 11,000′).

-- Traveling in along with the Animas River, we travel to the old mining town of Silverton where we’ll have lunch at Handlebars restaurant, a favorite stop featuring buffalo and elk burgers along with the usual fare and the décor to keep your eyes busy the entire time.
+- Traveling down from the headwaters of the Animas River, we follow its course to the old mining town of Silverton where we’ll have lunch at Handlebars restaurant, a favorite stop featuring buffalo and elk burgers along with the usual fare and the décor to keep your eyes busy the entire time.

 - To end the day we will have a farewell dinner where we can reminisce about our trip and its spectacular photo opportunities.

-- We’ll enjoy another morning jeep ride to Porphyry Gulch where we will capture wildflowers surrounding a picturesque waterfall.
+- We’ll enjoy another early jeep ride to Porphyry Gulch where we will capture wildflowers surrounding a picturesque waterfall.

-- From here we’ll take a short walk to Bullion King Lake to capture some alpine lake images.
+- From here we may take a short walk to Bullion King Lake to capture some high alpine lake images.
 For the adventurers, and high-altitude seekers, you can take an additional short hike up to the top of the world that will give you 360-degree views that few photographers will ever experience.

-- Winding our way back down to town, we’ll stop along the way for photo ops.
+- Winding our way back down to town, we’ll stop along the way for photography.

 Strenuous Rating: Moderate — This workshop will entail some light hiking at high altitudes.
 Participants must be in moderately good shape to deal with the altitude and moving in and out of our vans and jeeps.
 The jeep rides can be very bumpy at times and we will be traveling on 4-wheel drive roads only without guard rails.